Maritime industries of Taiwan: Sea transport

 As of 2009 90% of Taiwan's trade was seaborne.
 Evergreen Marine and Yang Ming Marine Transport Corporation are two major ocean shipping companies based in Taiwan.
 Wan Hai Lines and Today Makes Tomorrow are smaller but still globally significant ocean shipping companies.
 In 2016 amid a global downturn in the shipping industry the Taiwanese government spent $1.9B to support the domestic shipping industry.

 As of 2019 Taiwan had the 11th largest national shipping capacity by deadweight tons.

 Ports

-Taiwan's main ports are located in Taipei, Keelung, and Kaohsiung.
+Taiwan's main ports the Port of Taipei, Port of Keelung, and Port of Kaohsiung.
 Most of the nation's large ports are managed by Taiwan International Ports Corporation which is a state-owned enterprise.

 Shipbuilding

 The modern shipbuilding industry of Taiwan began in 1948 when the Government established the Taiwan Shipbuilding Corporation (TSBC) in Keelung.
 In 1957 the US based Ingalls Shipbuilding Corporation established the Ingalls Taiwan Shipbuilding and Drydock Company, which subsequently rented the TSBC shipyard and produced 14 vessels between 1957 and 1962.
 The Government prioritized shipbuilding as one of the core industries of the economy, in 1973 they established the China Shipbuilding Corporation which was merged with TSBC in 1978.
 In 2008 the ship- and boat-building industry had a production value of 2.09b USD with CSBC accounting for 54% of production, small and medium yards 22% and yacht builders 16%.

 As of 2009 there were 116 shipyards (including 34 yacht builders) and 10 marine equipment companies in Taiwan.
 Major shipyards include CSBC Corporation, Taiwan, Jong Shyn Shipbuilding Company, and Lungteh Shipbuilding.
 Military and Coast Guard orders make up a large portion of shipbuilders books by dollar value.
 Between the Taiwanese Navy and the Coast Guard Administration Taiwan spends approximately a billion dollars a year on new vessel construction.